interObservers

 design thinking examples Netflix

 Netflix is an entertainment company that has been blazing its path for the last few decades.
-They are one of the most prominent players in this industry, and they have innovative design thinking to thank for their success so far.
+They are one of the most prominent players in this industry and have innovative design thinking to thank for their success.

 Their business centers around personalized content delivery, which means they use a powerful recommendation engine to serve users with engaging media while staying focused on what makes them unique: customer satisfaction through personalization.